Need some help choosing flooring for an education space?

 Right vs. Wrong Flooring Choice?

-Flooring can make or break an education environment.
+Flooring can make or break an school environment.
 In some areas the answer may be obvious and in others the choice requires a designer to know the performance drawbacks and benefits.

 The right type of flooring can be the difference between a safe place and an unsafe one, but each different problem can be met with a flooring solution.